Our use of cookies

 When there are more external applicants that satisfy any academic entry requirements priority will be given in accordance with the oversubscription criteria set out below.

-Where there is space in Year 13, ie where there are few than 120 pupils in the year group, the school will admit additional pupils up to this number using the oversubscription criteria set out below.
+Where there is space in Year 13, when there is fewer than 120 pupils in the year group, the school will admit additional pupils up to this number using the oversubscription criteria set out below.

 Where there are more applications for places than the number of places available, places will be offered according to the following order of priority.
 If there is oversubscription within a category, the Local Governing Body will give priority firstly to children who will have a brother or sister (see Note 4 above) attending Blessed William Howard Catholic High School at the time of admission and then secondly to children living closest to the school determined by the shortest distance (see Note 6 above)